Simple Sausage Pie with Corn and Easy Press-in-Pan Crust

 - Pour the oil mixture into the dry ingredients and mix until blended.

-- Line a 10-inch fluted tart pan with removable bottom or a 9-inch pie plate with crust (if using pie pan, crust will only go half way up the sides).
+- Evenly scatter the dough over the bottom of a 10-inch tart pan or springform pan with removable bottom (or a regular pie pan – if using pie pan, crust will only go half way up the sides).
+Press dough together and up sides of pan until smooth and cohesive.
 Bake for 10 minutes.

 Prepare Filling: